saksham-kumar-saket/Pizza-sales-analysis/README.md

 Approach :
 1) Cleaned,processed the raw data and extracted actionable, relevant information from it using excel
-2) Defined the KPI's that needs to be calculated .
-Example:- **Total revenue, Average Order value,Total pizzas sold,,Total orders,Average pizzas per order** etc.
+2) In order to guide the analysis, key performance indicators (KPIs) were identified.
+These encompassed metrics such as Total Revenue, Average Order Value, Total Pizzas Sold, Total Orders, and Average Pizzas per Order, among others.
-3) Imported the excel file to the mySQL server to find the necessary information related to KPI's
+3) Subsequently, the processed data was imported into a MySQL server.
+This facilitated the retrieval of information necessary for the computation of the previously defined KPIs.
-4) Imported the excel file to the POWER BI destop to build dynamic dashboard.
+4) Furthermore, the Excel file was also imported into POWER BI Desktop, a powerful data visualization tool.
+Within this platform, a dynamic and interactive dashboard was crafted.
-5) Some of the visualization include **Daily,Monthly trend for total orders**,**Percentage sales by pizza category and size**,**TOP and bottom 5 best sellers by revenue,quantity and orders**.
+5) Notable visualizations incorporated in the dashboard included trends displayed on a daily and monthly basis for total orders, the proportion of sales attributed to different pizza categories and sizes, as well as a ranking of the top and bottom 5 best-selling items based on revenue, quantity, and order count.

 Tools used:
 1) MS-Excel